The IT Department had been doing agile for a while when the HR Department came knocking.

 Delivered the intended outcome in 3 months, not 12 months.

 Less time spent in meeting.
 Less time documenting and reporting on non value adding tasks.
-More time to spend on HR outcomes.
+More time to spend on HR delivery outcomes.

 As throughput increased, the amount the entire department could achieve increased by 200%.